victor-porcar/Tech-Talk-Arthas-Tool/README.md

-The following command will show for each invocation (grouped in seconds) all the params, returned object and exception (if exist)
+The following Arthas command will show for each invocation (grouped in seconds) all the params, returned object and exception (if exist)

 ```
 watch com.test.MyClass myMethod '{params[0],params[1],returnObj,throwExp}' -x 2
 ```
+where in this case:

+params[0] -> is the first parameter passed to the method params[1] -> is the second parameter passed to the methdp returnObj -> is the returned value (null if the method return void) throwExp  -> is the launched exception (if any)

 then the outcome would be like: